List of Coronation Street characters introduced in 2019: Michael Bailey

 Michael Bailey, played by Ryan Russell, first appears in episode 9792, first broadcast on 12 June 2019.
 Details about the character and Russell's casting details were announced on 6 April 2019.
 Michael is introduced as a member of the Bailey family, consisting of brothers Michael and James Bailey (Nathan Graham), and their parents, Ed (Trevor Michael Georges) and Aggie Bailey (Lorna Laidlaw).
 The family are introduced when they move into No. 3 Coronation Street and purchase the local building yard.
 The family are the first Black family to appear on the soap since 2013.
 Producer Iain MacLeod called the family "funny, warm and will pull together through thick and thin" and expressed his joy at their castings, adding that the actors work well together.
-Russell expressed his delight at joining the cast and portraying Michael, who he deemed to be a "challenge".
+Russell expressed his delight at joining the cast and portraying Michael, whom he deemed to be a "challenge".

 Michael is 27 years old and the eldest child in the Bailey family.
 He is a labourer who purchases the building yard with Ed.
 The character is billed as a "cheeky-chappy" who is confident, "endlessly optimistic" and "fiercely protective" of James.
 He is close to his mother and is described as "the apple of Aggie's eye".
 MacLeod called Michael "an exuberant, loveable dreamer with a huge heart".
 He also opined that Michael acts as the "glue that holds the family together".
 Michael establishes friendships with Steve McDonald (Simon Gregson), Tim Metcalfe (Joe Duttine) and Peter Barlow (Chris Gascoyne).
 Writers also gave the character a love interest as an opportunity to explore his personality.
 Russell explained that it would showcase how Michael is "not as confident as he initially makes out" as he struggles with his efforts to impress.
 On the character's romantic advances, Russell commented, "Michael knows he's not the smoothest guy in the world but he can still charm someone over when given the opportunity."
 MacLeod thought that the character and his romantic efforts were "endearing" as he is naturally charming.
 He described Michael as a combination of Steve, Only Fools and Horses character Del Boy (David Jason) and Four Weddings and a Funeral character Charles (Hugh Grant).
 Dan Seddon of entertainment website Digital Spy liked the combination and looked forward to seeing it onscreen.